oizin/funnelplot/README.md

 funnelplot supports:

-  - Covariate risk adjustment: control for differences in the characteristics of observations within each cluster.
-This is done through using a statistical model to calculate \(\hat{y}_{ij}\), an estimate of the expected outcome for each observation, and cluster level comparison of the observed and expected outcomes.
+  - **Covariate risk adjustment**: control for differences in the characteristics of observations within each cluster.
+This is done through using a statistical model to estimate the expected outcome for each observation.
+This is followed by cluster level calculation of a suitable comparison measure of the observed and expected outcomes.
-  - Multiplicity adjustment: control for potentially high false positive rates in the comparison of large numbers of clusters.
+  - **Multiplicity adjustment**: control for potentially high false positive rates in the comparison of large numbers of clusters.
-  - Overdispersion: In situations where there is large variation in performance between the clusters, and the outcome cannot be reliabilty predicted, one approach to avoiding labelling a large number of clusters as outliers is to adjust the control limits
+  - **Overdispersion**: In situations where there is large variation in performance between the clusters, and the outcome cannot be reliabilty predicted, one approach to avoiding labelling a large number of clusters as outliers is to adjust the control limits